lyberix/lyberix/doc/developer-notes.md

 a problem.
 Compile with -DDEBUG_LOCKORDER to get lock order inconsistencies reported in the debug.log file.

-Re-architecting the core code so there are blyberix-defined interfaces between the various components is a goal, with any necessary locking done by the components (e.g. see the self-contained CKeyStore class and its cs_KeyStore lock for example).
+Re-architecting the core code so there are blyberixv3-defined interfaces between the various components is a goal, with any necessary locking done by the components (e.g. see the self-contained CKeyStore class and its cs_KeyStore lock for example).